andreas-schilling/joda-beans-gradle-plugin/README.md

 The `jodaGenerate` task is used to generate or regenerate any Joda-Beans in the project source directory.
 It can be used from the command line as `gradle jodaGenerate`.

-This task has the same configuration as the `jodaGenerate` task.
+This task has the same configuration as the `jodaValidate` task.

 ### Usage in your gradle build